 Viscosity is important in volcanology.
-An eruption of highly viscous magma tends to produce steep-sided volcanoes with slopes that are about 30–35 degrees.
+An eruption of highly viscous (very sticky) magma tends to produce steep-sided volcanoes with slopes that are about 30–35°.
 That’s because the viscous volcanic material doesn’t flow that far from where it is erupted, so it builds up in layers forming a cone-shaped volcano known as a stratovolcano.
-Shield volcanoes, on the other hand, have gentle slopes that are less than 10 degrees and erupt more fluid lavas called basalt.
-When a shield volcano erupts the basalt can flow great distances away from the vent to produce broad, gentle slopes.
+Shield volcanoes, on the other hand, have gentle slopes that are less than 10° and erupt more fluid lavas called basalt.
+When a shield volcano erupts, the basalt can flow great distances away from the vent to produce broad, gentle slopes.

-Where a volcano produces low viscosity, runny, lava it spreads far from the source forming a volcano with gentle slopes.
-This type is called a shield volcano.
-Most shield volcanoes are formed of fluid basaltic lava flows.
+Where a volcano produces low viscosity, runny lava, it spreads far from the source and forms a volcano with gentle slopes: a shield volcano.
+Most shield volcanoes are formed from fluid, basaltic lava flows.
 Mauna Kea and Mauna Loa are shield volcanoes.
-They are the world’s largest active volcanoes, rising over 9 km above the sea floor around the island of Hawaii.
+They are the world’s largest active volcanoes, rising over 9 km above the sea floor around the island of Hawai’i.

 Andesite (named after the Andes Mountains), is perhaps the most common rock type of stratovolcanoes, but stratovolcanoes also erupt a wide range of different rocks in different tectonic settings.

 The Soufrière Hills volcano, on the Caribbean island of Montserrat, is well known for its lava dome complex at the summit of the volcano, which has gone through phases of growth and collapse.
 As viscous lava is not very fluid, it cannot flow away from the vent easily when it is extruded.
 Instead it piles up on top of the vent forming a large, dome-shaped mass of material.